-The cybercriminal starts by analysing the hospital's IT network and connected medical equipment, identifying several devices presenting known vulnerabilities (e.g., MRI scanners, CT scanners, blood chemistry analysers).
-Analysing the technical specifications of a vulnerable blood chemistry analyser, freely available in the manufacturer's site, the cybercriminal identifies known vulnerabilities in their network and interface protocols, used to access patient records and to remotely update the device's configuration (e.g., change the dosage level of a substance).
+The cybercriminal starts by scanning the hospital's external network, looking for a hole to pivot in.
+Several state nation attack tools are employed and they identify an asset as having a SQL injection vulnerability.
+The cybercriminal successfully exploits it and is able to get a remote shell from which the cybercriminal performs a slow recognisance to locate connected medical devices.
+The cybercriminal analyses the hospital's IT network and connected medical equipment, identifying several devices presenting known vulnerabilities (e.g., MRI scanners, CT scanners, blood chemistry analysers).
+Analysing the technical specifications of a vulnerable blood chemistry analyser, freely available in the manufacturer's site, the cybercriminal identifies known vulnerabilities in their network and interface protocols.

-The cybercriminal poses as a maintenance technician of the blood chemistry analyser manufacturer and uses social engineering techniques to persuade the hospital staff to grant remote access to the blood chemistry analyser.
+After identifying the medical device to exploit, the cybercriminal poses as a maintenance technician of the blood chemistry analyser manufacturer and uses social engineering techniques to persuade the hospital staff to grant remote access to the blood chemistry analyser.
 In possession of this access, the cybercriminal is then able to access the blood analyser's interface protocols and through them, enter the patients' databases, retrieving sensitive medical data, including the one pertaining to the high-profile public figure.
 Specifically, the analysis confirms the presence of illicit drugs in the public figure's bloodwork, information that, if made public, could ruin the public figure's career.
 Furthermore, as instructed, the cybercriminal alters the report on the blood test results, causing a disruptive change in the public figure's treatment plan.